 If I have my pick, I always consider ‘customer’ piece to be the first mile that needs leaders’ first examination.
 Not just, because, customers are important for all business entities but also because this element is dynamic, has the highest change quotient and is the centre of gravity for all transformations in any business unit.
 I have seen successful entrepreneurs looking at this piece in 5 blocks.
 Together, these blocks attempt to construct, future-proof architecture of ‘first mile’ transformation.
 Let’s introspect.

 The first block that needs to come on the operation theatre table is the ‘Value Proposition’ that we offer to our customers, the very core of any business.
-Basically, there are just two things any business does, Creation of value and delivery of value.
-Both when combined becomes the value proposition.
+Basically, there are just three things any business does, Creation of value, delivery of value& capturing of value. when combined with what customers are willingly going to pay for the value, they become the ‘value proposition’.
 Simple way to transform this element, is by asking what problem of the customer are we solving?
 Is there a better, cheaper or faster way we can solve.
 This makes a good recipe for transformation.
+Remember, you don’t judge.
+Ask your customers.

 The second block for CT Scan is what I call ‘Key Partnerships’.
 No business can stabilize, grow & scale up without network effect of partner facilitators.
 This is not a one time fixture.
 It needs continuous reconfiguration & reinforcements.
 I always recommend to create a list of ABC categories of our partners.
 Periodicity of review, addition, alteration varies category-wise.
 We must recognize that rapid changes are occurring in the partners’ domains too.
 I have always used partnership index as a standard measure to track the pulse of this transformation.
 Changes in customers’ requirements, industry eco-systems and Govt regulations are constantly pushing us to keep re-defining key partnerships.